Updated July 2014

 Enhancing Student Education

-- 1 student from Stafford County is currently studying at KU Medical Center.
+- 1 student from Stafford County is studying at KU Medical Center.

-- Stafford County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Director.
-The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.
+- Stafford County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Directors.
+The medical education directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 14 health care professionals from Stafford County participated in KU Medical Center continuing education courses and conferences in 2012.
+- 8 enrollments in KU Medical Center continuing education courses and conferences by Stafford County health care professionals in Fiscal Year 2014.

 Advancing Health Care Access

-- 194 Stafford County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
+- 309 Stafford County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
 These services are provided through the University of Kansas Center for Telemedicine and Telehealth.